2013 Handbook of Accreditation (Revised 2021)

 - Maintain and implement a conflict of interest policy for members of review teams, members of the Commission, and Commission staff to ensure fairness and avoid bias.

-- Value the wide diversity of institutions within its region and consider an institution’s purpose and character when applying the Standards.
+- Value the wide diversity of institutions it accredits and consider an institution’s purpose and character when applying the Standards.

 - Assist and stimulate improvement in its institutions’ educational effectiveness.